–Guest post contributed by Brianna Mulholland-

 I approached this book hoping that it would be better than the previous one and fully aware that it was the last one in the series fully written by Robert Jordan, himself.
 He exceeded my every expectation, doing a great job with this one and ensuring that he went out in style.
 He has set up so many exciting storylines for the coming days.
 There are so many things foretold that are yet to come true, and one thing I’m really curious to see is how each individual develops a relationship with the fascinating Seanchan.
 This series just gets better and better, and I can’t wait to see what the next three books bring.

-Guest post contributed by Brianna Mulholland.
+This guest post was contributed by Brianna Mulholland.
 Brianna is an avid reader and enjoys writing herself.
 You can check out more of her posts on her blog.